Top Education Department official resigns, proposes plan to wipe out student debt

 "If it were a presidential platform, it would be more generous than what Elizabeth Warren is calling for in terms of debt cancellation," Miller said.

-Warren, the Massachusetts senator running as a Democratic presidential candidate, has also proposed canceling as much as $50,000 in student debt, but only for households making up to $250,000 a year.
+Warren, the Massachusetts senator and Democratic presidential candidate, has also proposed canceling as much as $50,000 in student debt, but only for households making up to $250,000 a year.
 (She is also endorsing tuition-free public education.)

-Miller said Johnson's initial role as the COO of Federal Student Aid presented him with an insider's perch.
+Miller said Johnson's initial role as the chief operating officer of Federal Student Aid presented him with an insider's perch.

 "That role in some ways is one of the more powerful appointed jobs in the government," Miller added.
 "Unlike a typical political appointee, you can only be removed by the president or by cause."